fantania/african-countries-API/README.md

 This API gives you the ability to search african countries by the following:

-1. Search by name(partial name) it returns one country, eg: Rwanda is the country name: http://localhost:8083/africanCountries/rest/v1/name/ivory coast
+1. Search by name(partial name) it returns one country, eg: Ivory Coast is the country name: http://localhost:8083/africanCountries/rest/v1/name/ivory coast
 2. Search by capital(the country capital) returns one country, eg: Yamoussoukro is Ivory Coast capital: http://localhost:8083/africanCountries/rest/v1/capital/Yamoussoukro
 3. Search by Calling Code it returns one country, eg: 225 is the calling call of Ivory Coast: http://localhost:8083/africanCountries/rest/v1/callingcode/225
 4. Search by alpha3Code it returns one country, eg: CIV is Ivory Coast alpha3Code: http://localhost:8083/africanCountries/rest/v1/alpha3code/CIV